Expansion of Heathrow Airport: Advocacy against expansion

-On 6 August 2018, lawyers for Friends of the Earth filed papers at the High Court asking for the Airports National Policy Statement (NPS) to be quashed.
-Friends of the Earth argues that the Airports NPS constitutes a breach of the UK's climate change policy and its sustainable development duties.
+On 6 August 2018, lawyers for Friends of the Earth filed papers at the High Court asking for the airport's National Policy Statement (NPS) to be quashed.
+Friends of the Earth argued that the NPS constitutes a breach of the UK's climate change policy and its sustainable development duties.

 Alternatives to expansion

 The main suggested alternatives to Heathrow expansion included: